Table of Contents

 The vehicle type also factors into the cost.
 Transporting a large truck will cost more than a compact car because of its space requirements.
-Taking into account a number of factors, shipping a vehicle internationally typically costs between $1,000 and $5,000.
+Taking into account several factors, shipping a vehicle internationally typically costs between $1,000 and $5,000.
 Air transport runs, with similar variables, between $5,000 and $40,000.
 Secure quotes early in the process to ensure you get the best deal.

 The timeline is the final aspect that will help determine your method for international car shipping.
 On average, car transport abroad takes 30 to 60 days from drop-off to arrival.
 The timeline could shorten if you’re shipping on a popular route to an in-demand destination, but it still takes boats time to cross oceans.

-Again, keep budget, timeline and any specific needs top of mind while determining which shipping method works best for you.
+Again, keep a budget, timeline, and any specific needs top of mind while determining which shipping method works best for you.